ateska/ramona/docs/manual/config.rst

   password=pass

-.. attribute:: host
+.. attribute:: listen

-  IP address or hostname, where the Ramona HTTP frontend will listen.
+  One or multiple 'socket URIs', where the Ramona HTTP frontend will listen.
-  Use ``0.0.0.0`` to make Ramona HTTP frontend listen on IP addresses of all network interfaces.

-  *Default*:  ``localhost``

-  *Required*:  No

-.. attribute:: port

-  Port on which the Ramona HTTP frontend will listen.
+  You can specify more network interfaces, protocols or ports, URIs are comma-separated.

+  Supported connection variants:

+  - UNIX sockets

+    - optional parameter 'mode' specifies UNIX file permissions for created socket file system entry (in octal representation)

+  - TCP IPv4: For example: ``tcp://127.0.0.1:4455``
+  - TCP IPv6: For example: ``tcp://[::1]:8877``

-  *Default*:  ``5588``
+  *Default*:  ``tcp://localhost:5588``

   *Required*:  No